shyankashani/caterpillar-critique/README.md

 ### Component structure mock-up

-Below is a mock-up corresponding to the component structure implemented in on the site.
+Below is a mock-up corresponding to the component structure implemented on the site.

 ![Caterpillar critique mockup](assets/mockup.png)